Tax: Income tax

 Income-tax systems often make deductions available that reduce the total tax liability by reducing total taxable income.
-They may allow losses from one type of income to count against another - for example, a loss on the stock market may be deducted against taxes paid on wages.
+They may allow losses from one type of income to count against another – for example, a loss on the stock market may be deducted against taxes paid on wages.
 Other tax systems may isolate the loss, such that business losses can only be deducted against business income tax by carrying forward the loss to later tax years.

 Negative income tax

 In economics, a negative income tax (abbreviated NIT) is a progressive income tax system where people earning below a certain amount receive supplemental payment from the government instead of paying taxes to the government.

 Capital gains

 Most jurisdictions imposing an income tax treat capital gains as part of income subject to tax.
 Capital gain is generally a gain on sale of capital assets—that is, those assets not held for sale in the ordinary course of business.
-Capital assets include personal assets in many jurisdictions.
+Capital assets include personal assets in a number of jurisdictions.
 Some jurisdictions provide preferential rates of tax or only partial taxation for capital gains.
 Some jurisdictions impose different rates or levels of capital-gains taxation based on the length of time the asset was held.
 Because tax rates are often much lower for capital gains than for ordinary income, there is widespread controversy and dispute about the proper definition of capital.